Aldi expansion plans

-Aldi U.S. plans to open more than 180 stores by the end of 2026, as the grocer enters its 50th year in the U.S.
+Aldi U.S. plans to open more than 180 stores by the end of 2026, as the grocer begins its 50th year in the U.S.

-The Batavia, Illinois-based retailer also is sharing a deeper outlook into its growth plans over the next five years, including entering Colorado for the first time, continued growth in Southeast and West markets and plans to open three new distribution centers across the country.
+The Batavia, Illinois-based retailer also is sharing a look into its growth plans over the next five years, including entering Maine, continued growth in Southeast and West and plans to open three new distribution centers across the country.

 “One in three U.S. households shopped at Aldi this past year, and in 2026 we’re focused on making it even easier for customers to shop our aisles first,” said CEO Atty McGrath.